- What are the Gen Ed Requirements?

 What are the Gen Ed Requirements?

 General Education (Gen Ed) requirements are a set of course designations selected to provide experiences that lead directly to the achievement of the General Education learning objectives by a student who completes them.
-The Gen Ed requirements have changed for students enrolled at UMass fall 2010 or later.
-To see a listing of Gen Ed requirements for students enrolled prior to fall 2010 and for students enrolled fall 2010 or later, go to Fulfilling the Requirements.
-Gen Ed requirements for transfer students enrolled fall 2010 or later may vary from the requirements for freshmen.
-Transfer students should consult their Academic Requirements Record (ARR) and/or an advisor for clarification.
+The Gen Ed requirements differ depending upon when students enrolled at the university, and if they entered as First Year or Transfer students.
+Detailed information can be found on the Fulfilling the Requirements Page.

 Can courses within my major count towards Gen Ed?

-As many as 4 courses from a student's major department can be applied to GenEd requirements: Junior Year Writing, Integrative Experience, one course applied to another GenEd requirement, and one course applied to a Diversity requirement.
+As many as 4 courses from a student's major department can be applied to GenEd requirements: Junior Year Writing, Integrative Experience, one course applied to another GenEd requirement.
 There is no limit on GenEd or Diversity courses that can be counted toward major requirements.

 Is there any way out of the Gen Ed requirements?